shasankp000/minecraft-downloader-core/README.md

 # Features
 Works on Windows and Linux as well.

-Has an inbuilt file checker to check file integrity after download, and redownload corrupted files(automated).
+Has an inbuilt file checker to check file integrity of assets after download.